Industry experts predict email deliverability trends that will impact your email program in 2022. Will you easily reach the inbox this year? Find out…

 - Usage of AI tools in email programs increased

 As for the low point, Apple’s Mail Privacy Protection (MPP) shook the email marketing industry.
 Pixel blocking led to ‘ user opens’ becoming unreliable.
-Until now, ‘open rates’ had been extensively used to indicate the deliverability status for campaigns.
+Until now, ‘open rates’ had been extensively used to indicate the deliverability status for email customer engagement campaigns.

 What factors will influence email deliverability in the coming year?

 What will be the key to reaching the inbox in 2022?

 To find the answers, we sought out five of the brightest email deliverability geeks and asked them to predict the key trends that will affect inboxing in 2022.

 1. Lasting effects of privacy and data protection will continue

 Email marketers were certainly caught unawares by Apple’s MPP announcement back in June 2021.
 It left several questions unanswered; marketers scrambled to make sense of their campaign data.
 According to Jennifer Lantz of Kickbox, the debate around managing deliverability amid the growing influence of proxy opens will continue to trend in the coming year.
 Also, email authentication practices will become stricter for making spam filtering decisions.